 In 1882, the Duchesne Academy of the Sacred Heart was founded in the Gifford Park neighborhood to provide college prep education to young women in Omaha.
 Eventually they expanded their mission, and rom 1904 to 1963 Duchesne was a college that provided Bachelors degrees to women.

 Central Park Elementary School opened in School District 38 in a four-room schoolhouse in the 1870s, and was rebuilt in 1888.
 A two-room annex at 42nd and Saratoga Streets was built in 1908, and the school was rebuilt in 1912.
 In 1966, it was expanded greatly, and still serves the neighborhood.

 Rebuilt in 1888 at 16th and Jaynes Streets for twenty-one students, throughout Sherman School‘s 125-year history, the school has absorbed several smaller local schools, including the Birchwood and Pershing Schools.
 It has also been a junior high school, and has had more than 500 students roaming its hallways at once.
 Today, it is located at 5618 North 14th Avenue and has 275 students.

 When I went there in the 1980s, students from the neighborhood surrounding the school attended Sherman for kindergarten and first grades, went to Miller Park for grades two through four, and then returned to Sherman for grades five and six.
 We were then bused to McMillan for junior high, and after that went to North High School.

 After graduating from Omaha High School in 1893, in 1895 Lucinda Gamble was hired as the first African American teacher in the Omaha School District.
 She taught at Long School.

-In the 1890s, the new Omaha View School was built at North 30th and Cassius Streets (now called Binney St.).
-Again in 1912, the building was reconstructed and renamed after an early Omaha educator, and is now called Kennedy School.
-After serving the public housing projects in the neighborhood for more than 50 years, today the school has about 200 students.
+The first Omaha View School was built at North 32nd and Maple Streets in 1885.
+In 1910, it was rebuilt and North 30th and Cassius Streets (now called Binney Street).
+In 1912, the building was renamed after the first superintendent of Omaha Public Schools, and is now called Howard Kennedy School.
+The school hosted first through eighth grades, eventually adding kindergarten with 1,000 students attending.
+Today, after serving the public housing projects in the neighborhood for more than 50 years, today the school has about 200 students.
 The housing projects are gone, but the school continues.